 The replacement concrete pavement or concrete base for lots and sublots that have been removed and replaced shall be evaluated for acceptance on the same basis as the original lots or sublots.

-XXX.08.01.07.04 Referee Testing
+XXX.08.01.07.04 Referee Testing for Position and Alignment of Dowel Bars

-For each measurement taken by the Owner the Contractor may make a single written request for referee testing no more than 5 Business Days after receiving the test results.
+For each measurement taken by the Owner a single written request for referee testing no more than five Business Days after receiving the test results may be made.
 Each request shall identify the sublots for referee testing.

 Referee testing of dowel position and alignment shall be done using magnetic pulse induction equipment (MIT scan) according to ASTM E3013.

 Referee testing shall be done by the Owner.
-The Contractor can have up to two representatives witness the referee testing.
+Up to two representatives can witness the referee testing.
 Referee test results shall be forwarded to the Contractor as they become available.

 XXX.08.01.07.04.01 Referee Testing Cost